-- If you are making a cappuccino or latte, you can now pour the espresso a cup, mug or glass and pour the frothed milk on top of the espresso.
+- If you are making a cappuccino or latte, you can now pour the espresso into a cup, mug, or glass and pour the frothed milk on top of the espresso.

 In addition to the basic recipes we have covered here, there are many more creations you can make with espresso and the Barista espresso machine.
 Don’t stop experimenting — if you stumble upon greatness, let INeedCoffee.com know and we’ll publish your work.

 Espresso Tamping Visual Tutorial – Guide to tamping espresso.

 1998 Starbucks Barista home espresso machine demo tape – YouTube